 The optimal policies implement different quotas based on the income quintile of the applicant.
 Figure 3 compares the income distribution of applicants admitted to public college under the optimal policies.
 Both optimal policies significantly admit more students from the lower quintiles and fewer applicants from the top quintiles.
-The efficiency-maximizing policy is more moderate, with a lower quota allocated to low-income applicants in order to improve the pool of admitted students without disincentivizing educational investments.
+The efficiency-maximising policy is more moderate, with a lower quota allocated to low-income applicants in order to improve the pool of admitted students without disincentivising educational investments.
+In contrast, the welfare-maximising policy is more intense, targeting the families with the highest marginal utilities.
+Both optimal policies change college demographics significantly.
+For example, the efficiency-maximising policy increases the number of public college students from the second quintile of the income distribution by 80%, from 3.7% to 6.7%, while the welfare-maximising policy increases the number of public college students from the bottom quintile by a factor of three, from 2.2% to 6.5%.
+In both policies, students in the top quintile lose their spots so that eligible students are benefited.